← Back to blog

 Every dropshipping platform claims "full automation."
 In practice, automation quality breaks down into four measurable categories.
 Here is what we benchmarked:

-- Order fulfilment automation — Does it auto-place orders with the supplier, sync tracking back to eBay, and handle exceptions, or do you have to babysit each order?
+• Order fulfillment automation — Does it auto-place orders with the supplier, sync tracking back to eBay, and handle exceptions, or do you have to babysit each order?

 We then layered on pricing transparency, customer support response times, and total cost of ownership for a 500-listing store.
-Here are the seven platforms that made the shortlist.
+Here are the seven platforms that made our shortlist for the best eBay dropshipping software in 2026.

 1. Ecomli — best for operators who want margin defense built in